leocjj/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 ```

+### More info: please use this data structure for this project:

+/**
+ * struct listint_s - singly linked list
+ * @n: integer
+ * @next: points to the next node
+ *
+ * Description: singly linked list node structure
+ * for Holberton project
+ */
+typedef struct listint_s
+{
+    int n;
+    struct listint_s *next;
+} listint_t;

 ### Tasks

-* 0. function that prints all the elements of a list_t list.
+* 0. function that prints all the elements of a listint_t list.
-* 1. function that returns the number of elements in a linked list_t list.
+* 1. function that returns the number of elements in a linked listint_t list.
-* 2. function that adds a new node at the beginning of a list_t list.
+* 2. function that adds a new node at the beginning of a listint_t list.
-* 3. function that adds a new node at the end of a list_t list.
+* 3. function that adds a new node at the end of a listint_t list.
-* 4. function that frees a list_t list.
+* 4. function that frees a listint_t list.
-* 5. function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
-* 6. Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.
+* 5. function that frees a listint_t list.
+* 6. function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+* 7. function that returns the nth node of a listint_t linked list.
+* 8. function that returns the sum of all the data (n) of a listint_t linked list.
+* 9. function that inserts a new node at a given position.
+*10. function that deletes the node at index index of a listint_t linked list.
+*11. function that reverses a listint_t linked list.
+*12. function that prints a listint_t linked list.
+*13. function that frees a listint_t list.
+*14. function that finds the loop in a linked list.

 ### Coding style tests